Ahrefs vs Semrush — Which Should You Use?

 Its CRM-style approach to link building means that a lot of the time you can identify and contact prospects ‘in the box,’ whereas with Ahrefs, it’s more a case of exporting data to Excel which you then reimport into other apps (contact finders, email marketing tools etc.) for outreach purposes.

-Ultimately, if you want to dive in and get easily-digestible data, Ahrefs is arguably the better bet.
+Ultimately, if you want to dive in and get easily-digestible data, I’d say that Ahrefs is probably the better bet.
+For project-based work and link building outreach, Semrush is the better option.

 Pricing and value for money

+Compared to other types of ‘SaaS’ (software as a service) apps, Ahrefs and Semrush are expensive.
 That’s understandable however, as you’re not just paying for functionality, you’re paying for access to a lot of data, including some pretty serious intelligence on your competitors.

 Semrush pricing plans